aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

     ``envelope.content`` will be the UTF-8 decoded string of the original content.

-In addition to the SMTP command hooks, the following hooks can also be implemented by handlers.
-They have a different signature and don't need to return any status.
-Both methods are called synchronously.

-``handle_tls_handshake(session)``
+``handle_STARTTLS(server, session, envelope)``
     If implemented, and if SSL is supported, this handler method gets called during the TLS handshake phase of ``connection_made()``.
 It should return a boolean which specifies whether the handshake failed or not.

+In addition to the SMTP command hooks, the following hook can also be implemented by handlers.
+It has a different signature and doesn't need to return any status.
+This method is called synchronously.

 ``handle_exception(error)``
     If implemented, this method is called when any error occurs during the